Best RPGs with Romance and Relationship Options (2026 Update)

 2. Fire Emblem Engage

 You can give a “Pact Ring” to any character you choose once you maximize your support level.
-However, be aware that for many characters, this results in a strictly platonic, “partners for life” ending.
+However, as I said – for many characters, this results in a strictly platonic, “partners for life” ending.
 Only specific characters trigger explicitly romantic S-rank scenes.

 For more Fire Emblem Engage, read our Veronica Guide, Camilla Guide, or Fire Emblem Engage: Best Party Combos.